-We distribute almost all of our products through our independent distributors, and we depend on them to generate virtually all of our revenue.
+We distribute almost all of our products through our independent distributors (including sales representatives) and we depend on them to generate virtually all of our revenue.
 Our distributors may terminate their services at any time, and, like most direct selling companies, we experience high turnover among distributors from year to year.
 As a result, in order to maintain sales and increase sales in the future, we need to continue to retain existing distributors and recruit additional distributors.
 To increase our revenue, we must increase the number of and/or the productivity of our distributors.

 We have experienced periodic declines in both active distributors and executive distributors in the past.
-Our growth depends upon our ability to increase the number of active distributors and executive distributors.
-However, the number of our active and executive distributors may not increase and could decline once again in the future.
+The number of our active and executive distributors may not increase and could decline again in the future.
 While we take many steps to help train, motivate and retain distributors, we cannot accurately predict how the number and productivity of distributors may fluctuate because we rely primarily upon our distributor leaders to recruit, train and motivate new distributors.
-Our operating results could be harmed if we and our distributor leaders fail to generate sufficient interest in our business to retain existing distributors and attract new distributors.
+Our operating results could be harmed if we and our distributor leaders do not generate sufficient interest in our business to retain existing distributors and attract new distributors.